Critical World Citizenship

 Rather than designing new tools in a one-size-fits-all manner, we deployed a three-step approach to (1) take stock of how critical world citizenship is being taught across EUC curricula and see (2) how these practices can be usefully operationalised for teachers within our university and beyond, so that (3) we can align, improve, and circulate an interdisciplinary transferable toolkit to build critical world citizenship skills.

 In 2022, we started with an inventory of understandings and approaches on critical world citizenship gathered during focus groups with EUC students and staff.
-The summary of these findings [link to CRIST intermediate report] then served as input for a round of workshops (again involving students and staff) in which we presented the initial findings and jointly distilled a preliminary list of skills.
-With the assistance of RISBO, we then elaborated this list into a publicly accessible toolbox.
+The summary of these findings then served as input for a round of workshops (again involving students and staff) in which we presented the initial findings and jointly distilled a preliminary list of skills.
+With the assistance of RISBO and CLI, we then elaborated this list into a publicly accessible toolbox.
 It is this repository we are now making available via TeachEUR.

-The benefits of this exercise, so we hope, go well beyond EUC.
-Given its co-created nature, we hope it can be recognisable and use-able for both students and staff -despite it being imperfect.
-It is our hope that, eventually, this toolkit will serve an audience that transcends EUC, to include other EUR faculties and (civil) society partners.
-This may sound ambitious but we are adamant about giving back to the wider EUR community and consolidating EUC as a centre of expertise in critical world citizenship that can develop tools for real-life challenges.
+The benefits of this exercise, so we hope, go well beyond our small-scale education community.
+Given its co-created nature, we hope that this toolkit can be recognisable and use-able for students and staff at other EUR faculties and beyond university.
+This may sound ambitious, but we are adamant about giving back to the wider (EUR) community and consolidating EUC as a centre of expertise in critical world citizenship that can develop tools for real-life challenges.

 • Bosio, E. (Ed.).
 (2021).
 Conversations on global citizenship education: Perspectives on research, teaching, and learning in higher education.
 Routledge.